rockneurotiko/ex_gram/README.md

 But you can implement your own worker to retrieve the updates as you want!

-The only specs are that `start_link` will receive `{:bot, <pid>, :token, <token>}`, the PID are where you should send the updates, and the token are that specific token so your worker will be able to use it to retrieve the updates.
+The only specs are that `start_link` will receive `{:bot, <pid>, :token, <token>}`, the PID is where you should send the updates, and the token is that specific token so your worker will be able to use it to retrieve the updates.

 Whenever you have and update `Telex.Model.Update`, send it to the bot's PID like: `{:update, <update>}` with `Genserver.call`.